ranranrunforit/Agents/README.md

 **Libraries:**

-- `LangGraph`: build the email assistant as a stateful graph.
+- `LangGraph`: Build the email assistant as a stateful graph.
 The agent's logic is defined as a series of nodes (functions) and edges (control flow) that operate on a persistent state object.
-- `LangChain`: interface with Large Language Models (LLMs).
+- `LangChain`: Interface with Large Language Models (LLMs).
 The chosen model is Google's `gemini-2.0-flash`.
-- `LangSmith`: for testing, debugging, and evaluating the agent.
+- `LangSmith`: For testing, debugging, and evaluating the agent.
 It provides tools for creating datasets, running evaluations, and tracing the agent's execution paths.
-- `Pytest`: to write and run evaluation tests that are logged to LangSmith.
+- `Pytest`: To write and run evaluation tests that are logged to LangSmith.
-- `Pydantic`: define structured data schemas for the agent's tools and forcreating structured outputs from the LLM.
+- `Pydantic`: Define structured data schemas for the agent's tools and forcreating structured outputs from the LLM.
-- `html2text`: for parsing email content.
+- `html2text`: For parsing email content.

 **[LangSmith Tracing and Evaluation](./langsmith_basic)**